 In your sigh of relief, you may be making it easy to make some big financial mistakes that could really cause problems down the road.
 It may be that you have more money than bills finally, or it could be that you are just getting promoted at work after years of hard work and schooling, but buckling down now that you have the money to do so is still very important.

 Let’s look at some financial mistakes you should be avoiding in your 30’s.

 - You assume retirement is far enough away you don’t have to worry about it.
 This is one of the biggest mistakes you should avoid.
 While it is true that people are retiring later and later in life, it doesn’t mean you should not plan for it.
 Even putting away a small amount can add up over a long period for your retirement.

 - You have very little or no life insurance.
-While it is true many employers provide life insurance, it is very important that you know the terms of it (can you pull it out if you are alive?
-Does it cover non-work related death?) and if it is enough to cover not only your final expenses but leave something behind.
+While many employers provide life insurance, you must know the terms of it (can you pull it out if you are alive?
+Does it cover non-work-related death?) and if it is enough to cover not only your final expenses but leave something behind.
 Purchasing life insurance is good at this age because it is generally lower than if you wait until age makes you have more health complications.
 Also, make sure both you and your spouse are covered, especially if you have children.
-In the event of a divorce, it is also a good idea to get a term life insurance policy on the other parent even if you get child maintenance.
+In the event of a divorce, it is also good to get a term life insurance policy on the other parent even if you get child maintenance.

 - Not having a will.
-In your thirties, you may still feel invincible, especially if you have no health issues, but it is still very important to make a will out.
-If something were to happen to you or your spouse, it can be a hairy situation financially if no will was made out.
+You may still feel invincible in your thirties, especially if you have no health issues, but it is still essential to make a will out.
+If something happened to you or your spouse, it could be a hairy situation financially if no will was made out.

 - You assume your RRSP (Registered Retirement Savings Plan) or Pension will be enough.
 In most cases, it isn’t.
-It is vital that you take an honest look at it and decide if you need to contribute more to a separate fund for your retirement.
-You should also be tracking it closely.
+You must take an honest look at it and decide if you need to contribute more to a separate fund for your retirement.
+It would help if you also were tracking it closely.